beiju/mmoldb/readme.md

 1. Install Docker following the instructions from step 1 of option 1.
 2. Check out this repo _twice_ using git, in two different locations.
-These two checkouts must have different competed project names -- you can check their project names by running `docker compose config` and looking for the top-level `name`.
+These two checkouts must have different computed project names -- you can check their project names by running `docker compose config` and looking for the top-level `name`.
 By default the project name is the name of the containing directory, but it can be overridden by the `COMPOSE_PROJECT_NAME` variable